chen42/presentations/cho_at.md

 * most of the isomers of atracurium are hydrolyzed by plasma esterases.
 * <span id="drug"> cisatracurium </span> spontaneously decomposes by nonenzymatic chemical degradation.
 	* preferred paralytic agent for critically ill patients with impaired hepatic and renal function.
-* In patients with normal renal and hepatic function, atracurium and cisatracurium have an intermediate duration of action comparable to that of vecuronium and rocuronium.

 ---
 Nicotinic Receptor Antagonists